← All claims

 2023 · Nat Med

-observational supports high Nature Med: circulating erythritol associated with 3-yr MACE across 3 cohorts (adjusted HR ~1.8-2.2, top vs bottom quartile); erythritol enhanced platelet reactivity in vitro and thrombosis in vivo; ingestion in 8 volunteers raised plasma levels above prothrombotic thresholds for >2 days.
+observational mixed high Nature Med: circulating erythritol associated with 3-yr MACE across 3 cohorts (adjusted HR ~1.8-2.2, top vs bottom quartile); erythritol enhanced platelet reactivity in vitro and thrombosis in vivo; ingestion in 8 volunteers raised plasma levels above prothrombotic thresholds for >2 days.

 Disagree, or know a study we missed?